How to Turn On or Off Let Windows Keep Me Connected with Cellular Connection in Windows 11

 Step 2Turn On Automatic Connection

-You can turn on the automatic cellular connection in Windows 11 by finding the ‘Let Windows keep me connected’ switch in the Cellular quick settings.
-When this is on, Windows will automatically switch to using your cellular data if your Wi-Fi or wired internet connection stops working.
+To turn on the automatic cellular connection in Windows 11, find the ‘Let Windows keep me connected’ switch within the Cellular quick settings.
+With this setting turned on, Windows automatically switches to using your cellular data if your primary Wi-Fi or wired internet connection fails.

 - In the Cellular quick settings panel, find the switch for “Let Windows keep me connected.”